Jalez/mui-toolpad-extended-tuni/README.md

 When contributing, please note:

 - All components must implement error boundaries
-- State management should use Zustand stores
+- State management should use Zustand stores with `createWithEqualityFn` from `zustand/traditional`
-- Network requests must use the provided axios instance
+- Network requests must use the configured axios instance from the main package (`import { axios } from 'mui-toolpad-extended-tuni'`)
+- Extension packages should depend on `mui-toolpad-extended-tuni` as a peer dependency
+- Extension packages should auto-register themselves when imported
 - Theme modifications should extend EduMLTheme
 - Components should handle null states appropriately
+- Use optional chaining for potentially undefined properties (e.g., `user?.platformRoles?.includes(...)`)

 ## Support